 - Birkenhead Point, huge centre full of outlet stores, catch the Shopper Hopper ferry from the city.

-- The Strand Arcade – same
+- The Strand Arcade – high end fashion

 - Pitt Street Mall – the big stores